Pyvykha

 Pyvykha (Пивиха) is a 169 m peak located in Poltava Oblast, Ukraine.
-The mountain is a geological and historical protection area.
+The hill is a geological and historical protection area.

 Geography

 Pyvykha is located on the southern outskirts of the urban-type settlement of Hradyzk on the left bank of the Dnieper, which was dammed to form the Kremenchuk Reservoir.

 History

 Pyvykha was formed as a result of a glacial system located here during the Dnieper Ice Age (corresponds to the Saale glaciation in northern Central Europe).
-Outcrops of blue marl, a rare siliceous clay component, are found in the mountain.
+Outcrops of blue marl, a rare siliceous clay component, are found in the hill.

 Since the 17th century, there was a monastery on Pyvykha, which became an important religious and political center and played an important role in the fight against Uniatism.
 In 1786, the monastery was closed and secularized.